-- Informing all staff, parents and governors about the School's responsibilities. - Enabling everyone to have a clear understanding of how these responsibilities should be carried out. - Implementing, as necessary, the procedures contained in the HSCB Child Protection Procedures - a guide to procedure and practice for all professional staff in Hertfordshire who work with children. - Adhering strictly to the School's policy on Safe Recruitment which itself complies with the Regulations for Independent Schools and the external policies and references noted above. - Assessing the likelihood of pupils being drawn into terrorist organisations including extremist ideas, to demonstrate an understanding of the risks and how to identify children who may be at risk of radicalisation and what to do to support them.
+- Informing all staff, parents and governors about the School's responsibilities - Enabling everyone to have a clear understanding of how these responsibilities should be carried out - Implementing, as necessary, the procedures contained in the HSCB Child Protection Procedures - a guide to procedure and practise for all professional staff in Hertfordshire who work with children - Adhering strictly to the School's policy on Safer Recruitment which itself complies with the Independent School Standards Regulations and the external policies and references noted above. - Assessing the likelihood of pupils being drawn into terrorist organisations including extremist ideas, to demonstrate an understanding of the risks and how to identify children who may be at risk of radicalisation and what to do to support them.

-The policy covers all types of abuse - physical injury, physical neglect, emotional and sexual (see definitions and indicators of abuse at Appendix 1).
+The policy covers all types of abuse - physical, emotional, sexual and neglect (see definitions and indicators of abuse at Appendix 1).
 The School covers Counter-Bullying in its Behaviour policy.
 The policy includes consideration of the requirement to safeguard and promote the welfare of children who are in need as defined by the Children's Act 1989.
 The policy includes guidance on the Prevent Duty required of all Schools under the Counter-Terrorism and Security Act 2015.